chainjazz/nvm/README.md

 Useful for having an abstract target architecture for developing:

-* machine code programs
 * assemblers, languages, parsers, lexers, linkers
+* compilers, interpreters
 * a small-footprint general purpose virtual computer
 * practical validators for exercises in machine code programming